1 Helpful / 0 Not

 - QUICK PLAY - A single should be able to complete a full 18 in about an hour.
 Groups of 4 probably would finish in under 2 hours.

-- DRAINAGE - course has a reputation to dry quicker than compared to other area courses.
+- DRAINAGE - The Limona course has a reputation to dry quicker, when compared to other area courses.

 Cons: I do not find any major flaws with Limona.

 .- UNIQUENESS - The holes themselves are lacking the uniqueness that you'd see on your average 18 hole course.
 There are no dog legs.
-The most that any one hole veers is perhaps 5 degrees.
-Nearly are the holes play threw an oak tree canopy and have moderately spaced throwing lanes.
-There are no par 4's or 5's and those that can throw 400, should be able to birdie them all.
-The pond on hole 4/13 is the one curveball the course offers.
+The most that any one hole veers is perhaps 10 degrees.
+Nearly all the fairways play threw an oak tree canopy and have moderately spaced throwing lanes.
+There are no par 4's or 5's.
+The pond on hole 4/13 is the one curveball the course really offers.
+I'll also note that it's nice good hole length varity as it varies from 190 to well over 400.l

 - 9 BASKETS - Although listed as 18 holes on DGCR and on the course, there are only 9 baskets in play.
 Two tees go to each basket. for example hole 1 and 10 share the same basket and fairway but tee from different angles. some holes unfortunately just add distance between the two tees.
 The back 9 is probably two throws more difficult than the front.